touchlab/xcode-kotlin/README.md

 xcode-kotlin info
 ```

-This will show you status of the plugin and a list of found Xcodes.
-If the Xcode you want to use isn't listed you can run the `repair` command and provide it with paths to Xcodes to add support for:
+This will show you status of the plugin and a list of found Xcode installations.
+If the Xcode you want to use isn't listed you can run the `repair` command and provide it with paths to Xcode installations to add support for:

 ```
 xcode-kotlin repair /Volumes/ExternalVolume1/Xcode.app